SorenSj/minicluster/README.md

 ## Scope

-The scope of this project is to build a hybrid x86/ARM kubernetes cluster at home, using low cost Raspeberry PIs and old refurbished mini PCs, and automate its deployment and configuration applying **IaC (infrastructure as a code)** and **GitOps** methodologies with tools like [Ansible](https://docs.ansible.com/), [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and [Argo CD](https://argo-cd.readthedocs.io/en/stable/).
+The scope of this project is to build a x86 kubernetes cluster at home, using  old refurbished mini PCs (and a few new), and automate its deployment and configuration applying **IaC (infrastructure as a code)** and **GitOps** methodologies with tools like [Ansible](https://docs.ansible.com/), [cloud-init](https://cloudinit.readthedocs.io/en/latest/) and [Argo CD](https://argo-cd.readthedocs.io/en/stable/).

 As part of the project, the goal is to use a lightweight Kubernetes flavor based on [K3S](https://k3s.io/) and deploy cluster basic services such as: 1) distributed block storage for POD's persistent volumes, [LongHorn](https://longhorn.io/), 2) backup/restore solution for the cluster, [Velero](https://velero.io/) and [Restic](https://restic.net/), 3) service mesh architecture, [Linkerd](https://linkerd.io/), and 4) observability platform based on metrics monitoring solution, [Prometheus](https://prometheus.io/), logging and analytics solution, EFK+LG stack ([Elasticsearch](https://www.elastic.co/elasticsearch/)-[Fluentd](https://www.fluentd.org/)/[Fluentbit](https://fluentbit.io/)-[Kibana](https://www.elastic.co/kibana/) + [Loki](https://grafana.com/oss/loki/)-[Grafana](https://grafana.com/oss/grafana/)), and distributed tracing solution, [Tempo](https://grafana.com/oss/tempo/).